Chris Edwards (Oregon politician)

-Chris Edwards (born 1973 in Roseburg, Oregon) is an American politician and university administrator from Oregon; he is a member of the Democratic party.
+Chris Edwards (born 1973) is an American politician and university administrator from Oregon; he is a member of the Democratic party.

 Edwards currently works in an administrative role at the University of Oregon overseeing the creation of the new Phil and Penny Knight Campus for Accelerating Scientific Impact, he came to this job having served in the Oregon State Senate, representing District 7, for six years.
 Previously, Edwards served in the Oregon House of Representatives, representing District 14 from 2006 until his appointment to the Senate.